qodeninja/profman/README.md

 - **Beta Software**.
 This script is in active development.
 Features may change, and Vivaldi updates could introduce breaking changes.
 Use at your own risk.

+- **Issues**.
+The Bookmark and Context Menu features have inconsistent issues which means they may not write correctly all the time.
+I suspect this is because Vivaldi is using sqlite to cache some settings.
+You may experience some inconsistencies on these features.

 - **Contributions**.
 If you're a BASH enthusiast, your ideas are welcome!
 Please update test.sh with relevant test cases when submitting a pull request.

 - **Always Backup**.
 Profman is powerful but opinionated.
 Before you start, manually back up your Preferences, Bookmarks, and contextmenu.json files for any existing profiles.